-Trained at Canada’s Concordia University and Goldsmiths University of London, Julia Ruppert is a HCPC registered Art Therapist and founder of Collective Arts (www.collective-arts.org).
-Julia’s approach, based on 25 years’ of experience delivering creative and wellbeing programmes, highlights positive transformation and resilience through contextualised and directed visual activity.
+Trained at Canada’s University of Toronto, Concordia University and Goldsmiths University of London, Julia is an HCPC registered Art Therapist and founder of Collective Arts.

-An interest in links between positive psychology and visual interventions, led Julia to the University of East London’s MAPP programme where she completed her MSc with distinction in 2015.
-Julia’s research explores the outcomes of using Positive Visual Reframing, a single-session intervention where drawn visual imagery is used to shift perceptions of negative memories and experiences.
-Undertaken with a healthy, non-clinical adult population, the results of her randomised control trial identify Positive Visual Reframing as an efficient and practical emotional regulation tool.
-Her research includes presentations at the International Meaning Conference in Toronto in 2016 and the International Culture, Health and Wellbeing conference in Bristol this June.
+An interest in links between positive psychology and visual interventions led Julia to the University of East London’s MAPP program where she completed her MSc with distinction in 2015.
+Julia’s research explored the outcomes of using Positive Visual Reframing, a single-session intervention where drawn visual imagery is used to shift perceptions of negative memories and experiences.
+Undertaken with a healthy, non-clinical adult population, the results of her randomised control trial identifies Positive Visual Reframing as an efficient, effective and practical emotional regulation tool.

 Julia has presented her research at the International Meaning Conference in Toronto, 2016 and the International Culture, Health and Wellbeing Conference in Bristol, 2017.
 Her paper on Postive Visual Reframing is due for publication in the peer-reviewed journal, The Annals of Psychology in 2018.